 - Is it safe to go to the dentist?
 When should I go?

 - What should you do if you feel scared, anxious or depressed?

 Who can get novel coronavirus, or COVID-19?

 People all over the world and of all ages can get COVID-19 or spread the virus.
-NBA players, members of Congress, even Tom Hanks are among the hundreds of thousands of people who have been infected.
+NBA players, members of Congress and Hollywood celebrities are among the millions of people who have been infected.
 Fewer infants, children and young adults have died or gotten seriously ill so far, but they are not immune.